 Kilobots RoboPalooza at Saskatoon Maker Faire.
 This event is an exhilarating 2-vs-2 gladiator-style tournament with twice the destruction potential for each and every match!
 Between the tournament matches, audience members are invited to drive robots in a number of games and challenges.

-The September event is the Kilobots Canadian National Championship and is held in conjunction with the Saskatoon Comic & Entertainment Expo.
+The Kilobots Canadian National Championship is held in conjunction with the Saskatchewan Entertainment Expo.
 This is one you don’t want to miss!
 Teams from across Canada, the USA and the UK travel to Saskatoon to compete for thousands of dollars in prizes and the coveted “Kilobots Cup”.
 Meet teams (and robots!) that have competed on BattleBots and Robot Wars, and at the International RoboGames.

 Read an article from one of our 2016 international competitors, courtesy of SERVO Magazine (click for pdf):